violaaliwarga/Bike-Share-Analysis/README.md

 *This project was done to complete the [Google Data Analytics Certification](https://www.coursera.org/professional-certificates/google-data-analytics) on Coursera.
 The names of the company and any individuals mentioned here are entirely fictional, but the analysis uses a real dataset provided under a public license.*

+*The output and the complete code for all these steps are available in a separate file [here].*

 ## Overview and Analysis Approach

 Cyclistic, founded in 2016, operates a successful bike-share program in Chicago, featuring 5,824 geotracked bicycles distributed across 692 stations.
 The company offers flexible pricing plans, including single-ride passes, full-day passes, and annual memberships.
 The strategic goal is to convert casual riders into more profitable annual members.
 The marketing director aims to maximize annual memberships by analyzing usage patterns between casual riders and annual members, and using these insights to craft a targeted conversion strategy, supported by data-driven recommendations and visualizations for executive approval. <br>